412 - Precondition Failed

 GETorHEAD. - 3Trace concurrent writes or cache staleness that can invalidate preconditions between read and write.

-- 4Retest with updated validators and verify client conflict-resolution logic handles 412 deterministically.
+412) or a broader state conflict better represented by409. - 5Retest with updated validators and verify client conflict-resolution logic handles 412 deterministically.

 Conditional Header and Validator Audit